farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 saved in the database, access to farmOS servers must be _authorized_ via the OAuth2 Authorization protocol.
 There are a few instances when authorization may be required of users:
 - After manually adding a farm via the admin UI
-- If communication with the farmOS server is ever broken for an extend amount of time, the existing authorization could expire.
-The server must then be _re-authorized_
+- If communication with the farmOS server is ever broken for an extended amount of time, the existing authorization could expire.
+The server must then be _re-authorized_.
-- If the Aggregator ever wants to request that users authorize with new or additional OAuth Scopes, then admins must request users to _re-authorize- with those additional scopes.
+- If the Aggregator ever wants to request that users authorize with new or additional OAuth Scopes, then admins must request users to _re-authorize_ with those additional scopes.

 #### Requesting Authorization